UMM-CSci/csci-1301-fall-2021/_problem_sets/game-of-life-big-bang.md

 ### Handle large numbers of cells more efficiently

-The solution outlined in these exercises works and is pretty fast as long as you don't have too many live cells spread out across the world.
+The solution outlined in these steps works and is pretty fast as long as you don't have too many live cells spread out across the world.
 If you get a lot of cells scattered about, though, it begins to bog down pretty badly.